Safe use of weed wipers (wick type applicator)

 - health monitoring and record keeping

-Session one of our PA2f weed wiper course has now gone online.
-But do no worry we will talk you through everything you need to do.
-It is a simple and straight forward way to carry out the first part of your PA2a course.
+Session one of our PA2f weed wiper course is now blended learning online.
+But do not worry we will talk you through everything you need to do.
+It is a simple and straightforward way to carry out the first part of your PA2f course.

 It saves you: